nakamuraao/siesta/README.md

 Run `npm install` to install necessary packages

 ## Introduction
-A bot for fun, moderating, and monitoring discord guilds.
+A bot for moderating and monitoring discord guilds.

 ## Prerequisites
 - NodeJS v19.0.0